Locate before Answering: Answer Guided Question Localization for Video Question Answering: Conclusion

 \section{Conclusion}

 In this paper, we explore a new paradigm of first locating the question and then making the answer for long duration VideoQA to tackle the difficulty brought by more complex visual semantics.
-Based on this paradigm, we propose LocAns, a novel algorithm which integrates a question locator and a answer predictor into an end-to-end model.
-Extensive quantitative and qualitative experiments on two long-term VideoQA datasets NExT-QA and ActivityNet-QA demonstrate the effectiveness of our method.
-Unfortunately, we can not evaluate our question locator quantitatively due to the absence of long-term temporal annotated VideoQA dataset, and we leave this as our future work.
+Based on this paradigm, we propose LocAns, a novel algorithm which integrates a question localization module and a answer prediction module into an end-to-end model.
+Extensive quantitative and qualitative experiments on three long-term VideoQA datasets NExT-QA, ActivityNet-QA, and AGQA demonstrate the effectiveness of our method.
+Unfortunately, we can not evaluate our question localization performance quantitatively due to the absence of long-term temporal annotated VideoQA dataset, and we leave this as our future work.
 We hope that the ``localization first'' paradigm could be potentially generalized to other tasks related to long-term video understanding.

 \ifCLASSOPTIONcaptionsoff

 \fi